Pizza comes in different shapes and sizes across the world. But the round pizza is the most commonly eaten pizza pretty much everywhere.

 - Traditional Neapolitan pizza has set rules and must be circular.

-So why is the box square, and the pieces cut into triangles?
+I’ll fill you in on why the box is square, and the pieces cut into triangles below.

 Why Round Pizza Is Easier To Make

 Pizza dough is kneaded together as a whole and then split into pieces for the pizzas.
 These dough balls are then allowed to rise before they are stretched and baked.